 In her spare time, Megan likes to slalom waterski, try new restaurants around Austin, and spend time with family and friends.
 Born and raised in Michigan, she was an internationally competitive figure skater in high school and for the University of Michigan.

-- Represented contractor in construction-defect dispute with owner and obtained defense-arbitration award.
+- Represented contractor in construction-defect dispute with owner and obtained arbitration award for the defense.

 - Represented subcontractor in construction-defect dispute with contractor through arbitration.